 The purpose of the dissertation is to give you an opportunity to produce a substantial piece of work, which complements the essays you will write during the examination.
 It is an extended account of a topic or question that is relevant to the course itself.
-Before you begin, you should spend a considerable amount of time defining your topic, discussing this with your supervisor and/or other members of the staff.
+Before you begin it, you should spend a considerable amount of time defining your topic, discussing this with your supervisor and/ or other members of the staff.
 If you can define your objectives clearly, you will find that the rest of the process is much easier.
 Beware of trying to do too much.
 You will find that you will need to refine your initial topic to make your dissertation manageable.
-Remember that, if you try to cover too many topics, your dissertation may seem unfocused, and you may not be able to do your specific topic justice within the constraints of the word count.
+Remember that, if you try to cover too wide a canvas, you will not be able to do your topic justice in the space you are allowed.

 The sources of your material can be various.
 Reading the relevant literature is essential, and you must provide a list of references you have quoted at the end of your text.
 This is to enable others to follow up your data.
 You might also want to interview selected people, both to get their views and help you clarify your own views of the important outstanding questions to be considered.
 You will need to justify your choice of such people in your text and assess whether and in what way they helped.
+Another way of obtaining viewpoints is by asking written questions.
+Take great care with these, both to ensure that your correspondents have time to answer them and that, having done so, they give you what you want.